jessepav/lacygoill-wiki-backup/vim/qf.md

 ## Talk about the 'filewinid' property of a location window.

 See `:h getloclist()`.
-See also one of our TO DO in:

-        ~/.vim/plugged/vim-lg-lib/autoload/lg/window.vim

-'filewinid' can  help simplify the  code which  is responsible for  focusing the window associated to the current location window when we press `z[`.

 ## If I remove `tee`  from 'sp', the output of the shell  command is still echoed...
 to the screen, when I execute `:grep! pat /etc`.
 Why?